 Repeat customers and customers who use purchase orders

-Repeat customers do not have to issue you an individual resale certificate for each of their purchases.
+Repeat customers do not have to issue a seller an individual resale certificate for each of their purchases.
 They can, instead, provide one blanket resale certificate with a general description of the products they will buy.
-If they make a purchase that is not for resale, they should be sure to let you know so that you can properly apply tax.
+If they make a purchase that is not for resale, they must let the seller know so that the seller can properly apply tax.

-A customer who uses purchase orders may state see purchase order in the property description section of the resale certificate.
-Each purchase order must then specify whether or not the property covered by the purchase order is purchased for resale.
-This is then considered a qualified resale certificate.
-The use of the phrases “for resale,” “resale = yes,” “nontaxable,” “taxable = no,” or similar terminology on a purchase order, indicating that tax or tax reimbursement should not be added to the sales invoice will be regarded as designating that the property described is purchased for resale, provided the combination of the purchase order and the qualified resale certificate contains all the essential elements of a resale certificate (as provided in “Content of a Resale Certificate.).
+A customer who wishes to use purchase orders to designate which purchases are for resale should issue a “qualified” resale certificate which states “see purchase order” in the property description section of the resale certificate.
+Each purchase order must then specifically state whether or not the property covered by the purchase order is purchased for resale.
+The use of the phrases “for resale,” “resale = yes,” “nontaxable,” “taxable = no,” or similar terminology on a purchase order, indicating that tax or tax reimbursement should not be added to the sales invoice will be regarded as designating that the property described is purchased for resale, provided the combination of the purchase order and the qualified resale certificate contains all the essential elements of a resale certificate (as provided in “Content of a Resale Certificate”).

 Documenting sales for resale

-You should retain copies of all resale certificates and any purchase orders issued with the qualified resale certificates in order to support your sales for resale.
+A seller should retain copies of all resale certificates and any purchase orders issued with the qualified resale certificates in order to support its sales for resale.

 Timely acceptance of resale certificate

-When you make a sale for resale, you must obtain a resale certificate from your customer in a timely manner.
+When a seller makes a sale for resale, the seller must obtain a resale certificate from its customer in a timely manner.
 Timely is considered to be any of the following:

-- Before you bill them for the sale;
+- Before the seller bills the purchaser for the sale;

-- At any time within your normal billing and payment cycle; or
+- At any time within the seller’s normal billing and payment cycle; or

-- At any time prior to, or upon, delivery of the item.
+- At any time prior to, or upon, delivery of the item sold.

-Accepting a resale certificate late does not relieve you of liability for the tax.
-If we question a transaction and you accepted a certificate late, you will be required to present other satisfactory evidence to verify that the sale was a nontaxable sale for resale (see Regulation 1668).
+Accepting a resale certificate late does not relieve the seller from liability for the tax.
+If we question a transaction and the seller accepted a certificate late, the seller will be required to present other satisfactory evidence to verify that the sale was a nontaxable sale for resale (see Regulation 1668, Sales for Resale).

-Properly completing your sales and use tax return
+Properly completing the sales and use tax return

-You must report your total gross sales for the reporting period on your sales and use tax return.
-If your total sales include amounts you received from sales for resale, you should take a deduction for those amounts on the line set aside for sales to other retailers for purposes of resale.
-If you don't take the deduction, you'll pay more tax than you owe.
+Sellers must report their total gross sales for the reporting period on their sales and use tax return.
+If the seller’s total sales include amounts they received from sales for resale, the seller should take a deduction for those amounts on the line set aside for sales to other retailers for purposes of resale.
+If the seller doesn’t take the deduction, they will pay more tax than they owe.